How to Enable Zero Trust Model by Implementing Azure Active Directory

 6 Essential Components of the Zero Trust Model

-While cybersecurity and Zero Trust are a top-of-mind corporate priority, indicate that they lack confidence in applying this model to their Secure Access architecture.
+While cybersecurity and Zero Trust are a top-of-mind corporate priority, 47% of cybersecurity teams indicate that they lack confidence in applying this model to their Secure Access architecture.

 At a high level, Zero Trust assumes using micro-segmentation, granular security perimeter enforcement, and continuous security monitoring based on known data about the user, device, or application seeking access.

 On a lower level, Zero Trust architectural implementations will vary depending on the security technology you are using.
-In our case, we will focus on the and Azure Active Directory in particular.
+In our case, we will focus on the tech stack provided by Microsoft for Zero Trust and Azure Active Directory in particular.

 If you plan to implement Zero Trust security model with Azure to protect cloud assets, infrastructure, and users, you will need protection plans for the following six elements: